 Plot: It’s summer break, and a new revelation about the aliens has been brought to the surface that makes the girls sympathize with them.
 But as long as they’re still hurting people, the battle rages on, even if Ichigo has an important date with Aoyama.

-Ichigo has a flashback in class about a meeting with the mews, Shirogane and Akasaka.
+Ichigo has a flashback in class about a meeting with the Mews, Shirogane and Akasaka.
 They explain that Masha was able to get some information from the enemy while he was captured a couple episodes ago.
-They look in shock at the data before Ichigo is snapped out of the dream by the teacher.
+They look in shock at the data before Ichigo is snapped out of the flashback/dream by the teacher.

 The ending to this daydream, where Aoyama enjoys weird food and grosses Ichigo out is officially removed.